supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/Lab-Scenario-Preview/module-7a.md

-# Lab Scenario Preview: AZ-400: Implement security and validate code bases for compliance
+# Lab Scenario Preview: AZ-400: Implement security and validate code bases for compliance - Part A

 ## Lab 13: Implement Security and Compliance in an Azure Pipeline